chrisdruta/liveframe/README.md

 # liveframe
-Get the lateat frame of a live youtube video
+Get the lateat frame of a live Youtube video

-# requirements
+## requirements
 opencv (3.2.0 min)

 livestreamer